 Our mission is to preserve and restore natural communities in east-central Illinois and to promote an understanding and appreciation of natural resources.
-We do this by acquiring and managing prairie and woodland remnants, conducting prescribed burns, propagating and planting indigenous prairie and woodland species in reconstructions and generating interest in prairies and woodlands through a variety of educational programs.
+We do this by acquiring and managing prairie and woodland remnants, conducting prescribed burns, propagating and planting indigenous prairie and woodland plant species in reconstructions, and generating interest in prairies and woodlands through a variety of educational programs.

-We would welcome anyone interested in joining us at a workday or other event!
+We welcome anyone interested in joining us!

 What Can I Find On This Site?

 Interested in Grand Prairie Friends and North American Prairie?

 Use the menus above to help you find the information you want.

 About GPF - Information about Grand Prairie Friends, its history, and people who lead the organization.

 Getting Involved - How to become a volunteer and information about our summer program for paid interns.